(Repealed by Ordinance No. 183540, effective March 12, 2010.)

 All fire hydrants connected to the Portland Water Bureau's water system within the City and within the public right-of-way or an approved easement are the responsibility of the Portland Water Bureau for installation and maintenance.
 Any hydrant connected to the system outside the City must be installed at the petitioner's expense, but shall be maintained by the Portland Water Bureau.
 The petitioner shall be required to pay all expenses for additional hydrant installations to meet requirements of Portland Fire & Rescue and in all instances the Chief Engineer shall have final review and approval authority.

-The Portland Water Bureau may elect to allow a contractor to install to Portland Water Bureau standards, fire hydrants as part of his or her Subdivision under Section 21.08.020 "Distribution Main Extensions Inside the City."
-The developer must install these hydrants at his or her expense and transfer ownership to the Portland Water Bureau at such time as the main and appurtenances are accepted by the Portland Water Bureau to become part of the City system.
+The Portland Water Bureau may elect to allow a contractor to install to Portland Water Bureau standards, fire hydrants as part of the contractor’s Subdivision under Section 21.08.020 “Distribution Main Extensions Inside the City.”
+The developer must install these hydrants at their own expense and transfer ownership to the Portland Water Bureau at such time as the main and appurtenances are accepted by the Portland Water Bureau to become part of the City system.

 (Amended by Ordinance No. 180120, effective June 9, 2006.)
 The Bureau is authorized to furnish water to any visiting naval war vessel of the United States or to any visiting naval war vessel of any foreign country entering the harbor in the City, without payment.
 All such connections shall require an approved backflow prevention assembly.